AlexJCM/transportation-problem/README.md

 ## Pre-requisites

-1. First we need to install Node.js https://nodejs.org/es/download/ as we are going to use npm to install ReactJs packages.
+1. First we need to install Node.js https://nodejs.org/es/download/ as we are going to use npm to install React.js packages.
-2. Check if Node is installed correctly by running: node -v
+2. Check if Node is installed correctly by running: `node -v`
-3. We cloned the repository of the project made with React.js
+3. Now we proceed to clone the project's repository made with React.js
-4. To run the project after it has been cloned, first enter that folder from the terminal and then run the npm install command to install the necessary packages.
+4. To run the project after it has been cloned, first enter that folder from the terminal and then run the `npm install` command to install the necessary packages.

 ## Available Scripts

-In the project directory, you can run:
+After having completed the above steps successfully you can now execute:

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

+## Learn More

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).

 ### `npm build`